 Blended learning is a combination of learning methods where learners are independently learning at their own pace while also learning under an instructor.

-WHY OPT FOR ABARA FOR BLENDED LEARNING?
+WHY OPT FOR ABARA AS A BLENDED LEARNING LMS?

 Abara LMS supports three training methods: